burlapjack/grumah/README.md

 # Grumah

-Grumah is a text\-based rogue\-like engine written in C for the Linux terminal.
+Text\-based rogue\-like engine written in C
+for the Linux terminal.

 ## Features